cyclejs/old-website/_posts/2015-01-29-observables.md

   {% include img/modules-foo-bar.svg %}
 </p>

-A practical example of such arrow would be: *whenever Foo does a network request, increment a counter in B*.
+A practical example of such arrow would be: *whenever Foo does a network request, increment a counter in Bar*.
 If all code lives in some module, **where does this arrow live?** Where is it defined?
 The typical choice would be to write code inside Foo which calls a method in Bar to increment the counter.

 {% highlight js %}
 // This is inside the Foo module